 Patent applications usually undergo a substantive examination in the sequence in which they are received by the IPI.
 This means that the examination usually begins about three years after filing.
 In view of a possible revision of the Patents Act, we will gradually reduce this period to two years.
-If you would like the substantive examination to begin immediately upon receipt of your application, you can indicate this in your application form (only available in German, French and Italian).
-You can submit this request up until the substantive examination has been completed.

 Please remember that the accelerated procedure may result in the patent being published during the priority year.
 If this is the case, we will inform the patent applicant as it is usually more advantageous to have the patent granted after the priority year has expired.
 This gives the patent applicant the opportunity to decide whether the patent should be granted and published before or after the priority period.